Today the College Board released a giant 210-page specification for the redesigned SAT, first coming out in Spring of 2016.

 Sentence Completions: These questions often tested more difficult vocabulary, and it was difficult to answer correctly without knowing the definition of the word.

-(This question and all current SAT questions come from the current SAT Practice Test by the College Board).
+(This question and all current SAT questions come from the 2014 SAT Practice Test by the College Board).

 New Reading Question Types: